cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/readme.md

 3. Score Alignment
 4. Entity Linking

-For details on training the models, see [readme.md for embedding and model training](./Training/readme.md)
+For details on training the models, see [readme.md for embedding and model training](./Training/readme.md) and the [readme.md for entity linking training](./Training/EntityLinking/EL_training.md)

 ## Running